 The High Peak Trail climbs up from the Derwent Valley at Cromford along two serious inclines.
 Here the steam trains were attached by cable to Engine Houses at the top of the hill and the trains were pulled up by stationary steam engines.
 The Engine Houses and winding mechanisms are still present and at Middleton Top Engine House there is also a cafe and Peak District Cycle car park.

 The top of the easy incline finds you high on the Derbyshire Moors and from there you can cycle along a flat railway bed with stunning views of the moors.
 The High Peak Trail continues for 11 miles over the moors, under bridges and through woods, to join the Tissington Trail at Parsley Hay where there is a cafe, bike repair and Peak District cycle car park.
-A map of these routes can be seen a little further down this blog or on this Cycle Trail leaflet.
+A map of these routes can be seen a little further down this blog.

 From Parsley Hay the Tissington Trail can be followed south through Tissington to Ashbourne, or taken north for 2 miles to Hurdlow, where there is a welcome pub with a useful bunkhouse.
 Just off the trail the ROYAL OAK BUNKBARN provides accommodation for individuals and groups of up to 34 people, with bunkrooms sleeping 8,6,4 and a popular camp site.
 The pub specialises in great food with open fires and friendly staff.
 It is definitely advisable to book in advance if you are planning a meal as part of your cycle ride, or would like an evening meal while staying at the bunkhouse.